getfider/fider/CONTRIBUTING.md

 5) run `mage watch` to start the application.
 6) Navigate to `http://localhost:3000/` and 🎉!
 You should see the sign up page of Fider!

 **Important:** Fider has a strong dependency on an email delivery service.
 You'll need to edit `.env` file and configure the `EMAIL_*` environment variables with your own SMTP server details.
 If you don't have an SMTP server, you can either sign up for a [Mailgun account](https://www.mailgun.com/) (it's Free) or sign up for a [Mailtrap account](https://mailtrap.io), which is a free SMTP mocking server.
+If you prefer not to setup an email service, keep an eye on the server logs.
+Sometimes it's necessary to navigate to some URLs that are only sent by email, but are also written to the logs.

 To run the unit tests: